PennSpark/fa21-blue-fledge/README.md

 * Live “I’m confused” button during lecture - and “I’m confused” bar showing for the lecturer
 * Pre and post lecture feedback
 * Interface to review data post-lecture for both students and lecturers

+Some code modified from Spark Blue Django Twitter tutorial